Risk, Society and Ethics (SAM525)

 Content

-The course gives an overview of different approaches to risk and societal safety related to philosophical foundations.
-Issues covered include
+The course offers an overview of different approaches to risk and societal safety related to philosophical foundations.
+Issues covered include:

-The course also includes conceptual topics and focus on how to understand risk, safety and security in relation to different institutional and organizational contexts.
-This includes discussing studies of human behavior, the operation of technological systems and role of regulation and social institutions.
-It also includes in depth discussions of approaches to some of the major contemporary crisis and challenges such as climate change and digitalization.
+Additionally, the course focuses on understanding risk, safety, and security in various institutional and organizational contexts.
+This includes discussions on human behavior, the operation of technological systems, and the role of regulation and social institutions.
+It also involves in-depth discussions on approaches to major contemporary crises and challenges, such as climate change and digitalization.

 Learning outcome

-Upon completion of the course, students should have acquired the following knowledge, skills and general competence:
+Upon completing the course, students will have acquired the following knowledge, skills, and general competence:

 Knowledge

-• Recognize and be able to explain how social science approaches to risk, safety and security have developed historically and in recent years
+- know how social science approaches to risk and security have developed historically in recent years

 Skills

-• The difference between early modernity, late modernity, and risk society
+- early modernity, late modernity, and the risk society

-Students who successfully complete the course should be able to:
+Students who complete the course will be able to:

-• Update their knowledge of theories and concepts as well as research methodology and methods for studying risk, safety and security
+- update their knowledge of theories and concepts as well as research methodology and methods for studying risk, security and safety

 Required prerequisite knowledge